loveencounterflow/intervoke/README.md

   string
 * `isa.hinky_dinky_dong x`: holds when both `isa.dong.hinky x` and `isa.dong._dinky x` hold.
 The call to `isa.dong.hinky x` implicitly calls `isa.dong x`, the call to `isa.dong._dinky x` skips that test.

+### Generic and Specific Adjectives

+* Generic adjectives can be used with all types and can not be overridden by a type declaration.
+They always resolve to the same test for values of all types.
+* There's currently a single generic adjective, `optional`, which returns `true` if its argument is `null` or `undefined`; if it does return `true`, evaluation is shortcut at that point (so `isa.optional_list null` is `true` although the argument is not a list).
+In effect, `isa.optional_T x` behaves like `isa.null_or_undefined_or_T x` and, equivalently, `isa.nothing_or_T x`.
+* All other adjectives are specific to their types and can not be used with a type for which they are not declared; thus, `isa.positive_list x` and `isa.empty_integer x` produce errors at property access time.

 ### Sentence Structure Diagram